 - (1) Upon accepting the dissertation, the doctoral commission appoints an examination board which is responsible for conducting the further proceedings, in particular, hearing the defence of the dissertation and evaluating the doctoral achievement.
 The provisions put forth in § 48 par.
 3 ThürHG must be complied with. - (2) The examination board is comprised of the assessors and three additional professors or habilitated scientists in accordance with § 2 par.
 3 from the Faculty of Media or another faculty of the Bauhaus-Universität Weimar or from another university, and a non-habilitated, doctorate-holding academic staff member.
+In individual cases and on well-founded request, the doctoral commission can additionally approve associated members without voting right.
 When forming the examination board, the doctoral commission strives to ensure that an appropriate number of female members are considered. - (3) The doctoral commission appoints a professor to chair the examination board.
 The chairperson may not be the candidate's supervisor or an assessor of the dissertation.